-In accordance with the provisions of the Act, none of the Independent Directors is liable to retire by rotation.
-Pursuant to the provisions of Section 152 of the Companies Act, 2013, Mr. Arvind Kajaria, Managing Director of the Company shall retire by rotation at the ensuing Annual General Meeting and being eligible, offer himself for reappointment.
-The Board recommends his appointment.
+In accordance with the provisions of Section 152 of the Companies Act, 2013, Mr. Sharad Kajaria, Wholetime Director of the Company is liable to retire by rotation in the ensuing Annual General Meeting and being eligible has offered himself for re-appointment.

 b.
 Declaration by Independent Directors

-There has been no change in the circumstances which may affect their status as Independent director during the year.
+There has been no change in the circumstances which may affect their status as Independent director during the year under review.

 c.
 Companys Policy on Directors appointment and remuneration

-The Board has as per the recommendation of the Nomination and Remuneration Committee, framed a policy on selection and appointment of Directors and Senior Management and their remuneration.
+The Board has as per the recommendation of the Nomination and Remuneration Committee, framed a policy on selection and appointment of Directors and Senior Managerial personnel and their remuneration which was further amended by the Board in their Meeting held on 30 March 2019 in terms of the Amendments in SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2018.
 The details of said policy are given in the Corporate Governance Report which forms part of this Annual Report.